 Our current building is admittedly getting a little long in the tooth!
 It is clean, well-kempt and very functional, and has undergone several internal remodels since Dr. Bargar purchased the practice in 2002—but we are rapidly outgrowing the space and are ready for a new facility.

-With that being said, we are excited to start construction on our new building in the fall or winter of 2019!
+With that being said, we are excited to start construction on our new building in the spring or summer of 2021!
 While plans are not completely finalized, look to the end of this write-up to see our most current and nearly finalized plan for the new building.

 Features and equipment of our current building that will be carried over to our new facility are listed below: